morphorm22/morphdocs/docs/source/inputdeck.rst

 =============

 Each boundary condition **MUST** specify a application location.
 The syntax for specifying the application location is:
 “location_name {string}”.

+.. _DescriptionOfSupportedDofs:

+.. csv-table:: Description of supported degrees of freedom
+   :header: "Load Type", "Description"
+   :widths: 10, 30
+   :align: center

+   "temp", "temperature"
+   "press", "pressure"
+   "dispx", "displacement in the x direction"
+   "dispy", "displacement in the y direction"
+   "dispz", "displacement in the z direction"

 .. _input_deck_options_bc_dof_kw:

 degree_of_freedom
 =================

 Depending on the boundary condition type you **MAY** need to specify a degree of freedom.
-The syntax is:
-“degree_of_freedom {string}{...}”.
-Possible values for degrees of freedom are “temp” (temperature), “dispx” (displacement in the x direction), “dispy” (displacement in the y direction), and “dispz” (displacement in the z direction).
-Multiple degrees of freedom can be specified in a single “fixed_value” boundary condition by listing the degrees of freedom separated by spaces.
-For example, you can specify a fixed value boundary condition for all 3 displacement directions with the following: “degree_of_freedom dispx dispy dispz”.
-If you specify more than one degree of freedom in this way you must also have the same number or corresponding values in the “value” line.
-For this example, the “value” line would need to be: “value 0 0 0” for a fixed value of 0.0 in all 3 directions.
+The syntax is: "degree_of_freedom {string}{...}". :numref:`DescriptionOfSupportedDofs` list the supported degrees of freedom.
+Multiple degrees of freedom can be specified in a single "fixed_value" boundary condition by listing the degrees of freedom separated by spaces.
+For example, in a three-dimensional problem, you can specify a fixed value boundary condition for all three displacement directions with the following: "degree_of_freedom dispx dispy dispz".
+If you specify more than one degree of freedom in this way you must also have the same number or corresponding values in the :ref:`value <input_deck_options_bc_value_kw>` line.
+For this example, the "value" line would need to be: "value 0 0 0" for a fixed value of 0.0 in all three directions.

 .. _input_deck_options_bc_value_kw: